 3. I stopped getting injured.
 Read how here.

 4. I ran intervals (usually on the treadmill).
 I started running intervals on the treadmill mostly because I kept getting bored on the treadmill.
 And then I noticed how much my “fast” speed on the treadmill started improving and it motivated me to keep pushing the pace.
 (Extra Perk: My stomach got really flat after consistent interval training – experts say HIIT burns belly fat and I now believe them.)
-I don’t do anything formal: just warmed up for about a mile and then started alternating between fast and recovery.
+I don’t do anything formal: just warmed up for about a mile and then started alternating between running fast and recovery.
 I typically do 30-60 seconds fast and 30-90 seconds recovery.
 My fast pace varies between 6:20 – 7:30 min/mile and recovery is usually around 8:15 – 8:30 min/mile.
 I try to increase my speed one notch with each fast interval.
 Make sense?

 5. I learned to deal with discomfort from pushing the pace.
 I really don’t like discomfort while running.
 I used to have the motto that I run because I enjoy it and if i push too hard, I won’t enjoy it.
 And that motto was fine for a time.
 But then I wanted to get faster and that motto can’t apply when working on speed.
 I chant mantras in my head (like, “the faster you run, the faster you finish”), imagine how good it feels when I beat my PR, and channel any stress I have into the pain.